 As web technologies are continually developing, websites require an increasing amount of time and energy to maintain them and keep them running securely as they get older.
-Old websites that are not maintained can become unusable or hazardous to users, editors or the host institution.
+Old websites that are not maintained can become unusable, and even hazardous to users, editors or the host institution.

 A limited time frame for keeping a site live (usually 5 years), followed by an appropriate archiving process, is a standard part of data management for projects funded by public grants.
 Our website archiving processes follow guidance from the UK Web Archive and National Archives.